borisdev/cpal-llm-chain-demo/README.md

 ## What is a LLM chain?

 A chain within the Langchain library is a type of composable application interface to a LLM.
-As an analogy, just as SaaS required building composable interfaces to cloud databases, the new wave of Inference as a Service (IaaS) requires building composable application interfaces to cloud LLMs.
-In a sense, Langchain chains are like views in Django/Flask/FastAPI.
+As an analogy, just as SaaS application requires an interface to cloud databases, Inference as a Service (IaaS) requires an interface to to cloud LLMs.

 ## What is a CPAL chain?